 A special note is needed to highlight the most important players in the game.
 The glial cells.
 Everyone speaks of neurons but glial cells are the other brain cells that do all the dirty work.
 They are like the housekeeping staff, the doctors, the lawyers, the engineers, IT support, the gods, etc. They repair neurons, they signal genes, they clean-up the neural space while you sleep.
 Glial cells are important for everything to do with the brain.
 Their activity is largely out of our control but one promising research study suggests that engaging in activities that feel good (by the release of oxytocin) can reduce the influence of glial cells on existing neurons which, in turn, promotes synaptic plasticity.
 In effect, oxytocin halts housekeeping activities and lets the brain rewire itself; which you now know, is fundamental to learning.

 Curiosity and subjectively important information tap into the brain’s salience network.
 This network engages dopamine-based brain regions involved in emotions, cognition, motivation, and rewards.
 It also integrates sensory information from the environment as well as imagination (internal voice, images, hypothetical scenarios).
-This network frees-up attention and memory resources, probably to act toward self-directed goals like achieving, filling the curiosity knowledge-gap, having fun, solving problems, etc. That is why creating a chance to explore one’s curiosity can improve learning with a side effect of feeling good about it – the brain is readily willing to do that.
+This network frees-up attention and memory resources, probably to act toward self-directed goals like achieving, filling the curiosity knowledge-gap, having fun, solving problems, etc. Curiosity promotes memory formation for information one is curious about as well as related information.
+Memory recall is stronger when curiosity leads to surprising answers.
+That is why creating a chance to explore one’s curiosity can improve learning with a side effect of feeling good about it – the brain is readily willing to do that.

 The Anterior Insula (the seat of the salience network) also enables the switching between 2 other important brain networks that have unique functions.
 1) The default mode network – active during daydreaming, mind-wandering, sitting idly, thinking about personal events.
 2) The central executive network – mobilizes attention and memory to focus on information.
 The salience network helps in switching between the two by accounting for motivational signals.
 When one network is on, the other one is off.
 They work one after the other to create a deeper understanding because they take-in information from life-experiences, emotions, senses, thoughts, and everything in between.

-This is roughly the extent to which we know why fun and enjoyment in learning helps students learn better and teachers, teach better.
+This is roughly the extent to which we know why fun, engagement, and enjoyment in learning helps students learn better and teachers teach better.
 These insights inform a new pedagogy of teaching called “Brain-based learning” and also explain why students benefit from teaching aids.